LachezarEnev/PetShop/README.md

 		•	NoResult component – this view is displayed when the search returns no pets.

 The app navigation is handled by Lazy Loading Routes.
-The Router contains three main routes.
+The Router contains three main routes:

 	1. App-routes -  navigating to the home page and not-found page.

 	2. Auth-routes – navigating to login and register pages.